carlhillit/YouTube/RestartComputer/RestartComputer.md

 That's it!
 That's how to restart a BitLocker-enabled computer remotely with PowerShell.

-The write-up with detailed information not shown in the video will be uploaded to GitHub; linked in the description.
+The write-up with detailed information not shown in the video will be uploaded to GitHub, linked in the description.

 Thank you for watching, and I hoped you learned something.